dbt-labs/docs.getdbt.com/website/docs/docs/cloud/configure-cloud-cli.md

 pagination_next: null
 ---

-Find out how to configure the dbt Cloud CLI for your dbt Cloud project.
-Doing so enables you to run dbt commands, like `dbt environment show` to view your dbt Cloud configuration or `dbt compile` to compile your project and validate models and tests.
+Learn how to configure the dbt Cloud CLI for your dbt Cloud project to run dbt commands, like `dbt environment show` to view your dbt Cloud configuration or `dbt compile` to compile your project and validate models and tests.
 You'll also benefit from:

 - Secure credential storage in the dbt Cloud platform.
 - [Automatic deferral](/docs/cloud/about-cloud-develop-defer) of build artifacts to your Cloud project's production environment.